The Evolution of Touch Screen Technology

 Tin-doped indium oxide is perfect for use in this case as it is optically transparent while being a good conductor.
 ITO is an example of a heavily ‘doped’ n-type semiconductor, which works by having excess electrons in the lattice structure.
 Therefore the movement of ‘free’ electrons is what gives it conductivity.

-Due to this band gap, ITO is highly transparent in the visible region, reflective in the IR region as well as having almost metallic conductivity1 – which make it perfect for use in touch screens!
+Due to this bandgap, ITO is highly transparent in the visible region, reflective in the IR region as well as having almost metallic conductivity1 – which makes it perfect for use in touch screens!
+You can read more about n-type and p-type semiconductors here.

 - Bel Hadj Tahar, R., Ban, T., Ohya, Y., & Takahashi, Y. (1998).
 Tin doped indium oxide thin films: Electrical properties.
 Journal of Applied Physics, 83(5), 2631-2645.